jonasrosland/cv/content/home/about.md

 ### Network technician, Deutsche Bank
 #### Frankfurt, Germany - 2004

-Intern at Deutsche Bank for a project called “Automatic ISDN Backup in Germany,” automated a connection backup solution for bank offices and ATMs across all of Germany.
+Intern at Deutsche Bank for a project called “Automatic ISDN Backup in Germany,” which automated a connection backup solution for bank offices and ATMs across all of Germany.
 Configured and tested a vast array of Cisco and 3com routers for ISDN backup lines.
-The new functionality was initially rolled out in a small area of 20 banks, and later deployed throughout Europe for Deutsche Bank’s ISDN backup lines.
+The new functionality was initially rolled out in a small area of 20 banks and later deployed throughout Europe for Deutsche Bank’s ISDN backup lines.

 ---